About the Film: Just Like It Used To Be

 Swansea “Just Like It Used To Be” official music video

 Directed and animated by Patrick Neary

-“Just Like it Used to Be” is a stop motion music video inspired by a new song from Swansea.
+“Just Like it Used to Be” is a stop motion music video inspired by a song from Swansea’s new album FLAWS.
 The film is a rhythmic allegory of a diseased relationship, alluding to a lover lost to addiction and the struggle to pull them back.

 In a departure from Patrick Neary’s earlier short films, “Just Like It Used to Be” uses compelling, shadowy imagery to touch on themes of loneliness, separation and loss.
 The film incorporates a dark, decayed aesthetic in set and character design, and a muted, nearly black and white color palette.
 The stop motion sets and characters were hand-made and incorporated found objects, and shot in our studio over a period of several months.

 - Anchorage International Film Festival – Official Selection, screened December 9, 2016, Anchorage, Alaska

 - Portland Film Festival – Official Selection, screened September 4, 2016, Portland, Oregon

 “We are so impressed and deeply flattered with the work that you have created to our music.
 We asked for a music video and got fine art.”

 “Lensbaby + stop motion + a beautifully haunting melody – this music video by Patrick Neary, music by Swansea has it all.
 Give it a watch for a dose of inspiration today.”

 “Wow.
 Beautiful Brother’s Quay-esque video, killer song from Portland’s Swansea.”